Procurement and Supply Chain: What's the Difference?

 By Cindy Rittel | August 4, 2020

-The fact that many writers use the terms interchangeably doesn’t help.
-It does, however, demonstrate that the two disciplines are difficult to separate and define.
-In fact, the Institute for Supply Management (ISM) dodges the issue altogether by using “Supply Managers” as a catch-all term for both.
+Clearly, the two disciplines are difficult to separate and define.
+Even ISM, one of the largest supply management organizations, dodges the issue by using “Supply Managers” as a catch-all term.

 Definitions of procurement and supply chain

-Other definitions tend to highlight the fact that procurement’s focus lies with fulfilling business needs while supply chain is focused on the customer.
+Other definitions state procurement’s focus lies with fulfilling business needs while supply chain is focused on the customer.
 Datex defines procurement as “the process of acquiring goods and services that your company needs to fulfill its business model.”
 On the other hand, supply chain management is “every activity involved in putting products in the hands of consumers.”

-Is procurement a part of supply chain or vice-versa?
+Is procurement part of supply chain - or vice versa?

 Looked at in this way, procurement would appear to be a subset of supply chain management.
-But, job titles and job descriptions only muddy the waters further, with many advertised supply chain roles reading like a procurement job descriptions, and vice-versa.
+But, job titles and job descriptions only muddy the waters further.
+Many advertised supply chain roles read like procurement job descriptions, and vice versa.

 Cross-functional collaboration is critical

-What is clear is that supply chain managers and procurement professionals rely upon each other for the success of the business, and any sort of silo mentality or lack of collaboration will lead to poor outcomes for both groups.
+What is clear is that supply chain managers and procurement professionals must rely upon each other for the success of the business.
+Any sort of silo mentality or lack of collaboration will lead to poor outcomes for both groups.

 Generally speaking, procurement professionals are experts in the pre-contractual phase, with proficiency in identifying business needs, sourcing, contracting and negotiation.
 Supply chain deals more with post-contractual issues including logistics and the hands-on management of suppliers.